-· In your Computer desktop area, look for

-- and use the relevant start menu to navigate to your activities files. - Per the Using this book as a course section, you can create, then save activities files in your BUSTECH directory, Activities folder, MS\Word subfolder.
+- In your Computer desktop area, look for and use the relevant start menu to navigate to your activities files. - Per the Using this book as a course section, you can create, then save activities files in your BUSTECH directory, Activities folder, MS_Word subfolder.
 If you plan to use a provided file, make a copy for your working subfolder so that the original file will remain untouched.
+Otherwise, use the instructions for file management your instructor requests.